Company Voluntary Arrangement

 Company Voluntary Arrangement CVA

-A Company Voluntary Arrangement (CVL) or CVA is an opportunity for a limited company to buy time to pay back their unsecured creditors over a longer period of time.
-This will often involve a reduction in the amount of money paid back.
+A Company Voluntary Arrangement (CVA) provides a popular and realistic alternative to complete company closure for insolvent companies.
+It is an opportunity for a limited company to buy time to pay back their unsecured creditors over a longer period of time.
+This will often involve a reduction in the amount of money paid back but is sometimes more then what they would recieve if they entered a liquidation which is why this business rescue tool proves to be popular.

 - Deferral of payments will ease Cash Flow pressure